RogerSelwyn/Home_Assistant_SkyQ_MediaPlayer/README.md

 Enables you to disable the retrieval of live TV programme information.
 Useful for people in those countries where the TV schedules are not available from awk.epgsky.com.

 **country** _(string)(Optional)_ Default _Empty_
 Overrides the detected country from the SkyQ box.
 Currently supports "GBR" and "ITA".
+In theory you shouldn't need to use this.

 ### Sources